Can you explore Riga during a six-hour layover? Yes. In fact, you can see some of the major attractions Old Town Riga is known for.

 Introduction to Riga: Different Sides of City

 Riga is a capital of Latvia, one of the three Baltic countries.
-Set in the month of the River Daugava, the city boast broad beaches.
-However, the natural beauty of Riga doesn’t attract new visitors to the city in the first place.
-Medieval Old Town, a UNESCO World Heritage Site, and wooden and art nouveau architecture steal the show during any visit to Riga.
+Set in the mouth of the River Daugava, the city boasts a few scenic beaches.
+Yet the natural beauty of Riga is not the first thing that new visitors notice, at least at first.
+The medieval Old Town, a UNESCO World Heritage Site, and wooden and art nouveau architecture steal the show during any visit to Riga.

 As much as we liked walking down picture-perfect cobblestone streets of the Old Town, Riga is not so uniform in other areas.
-Our bus ride to the center of the city along with a brief visit to a couple of neighborhoods near the Old Town unveiled different side of Riga.
-Many beautifully architecture buildings here look pretty ran down with graffiti generously covering their walls.
+Our bus ride to the center of the city along with a brief visit to a couple of neighborhoods near the Old Town unveiled different sides of Riga.
+Many beautifully designed buildings here look pretty run down with graffiti generously covering their walls.

-You don’t have privilege to explore different areas of Riga with only six hours on your hands.
-You need to narrow your interests and focus on one or two neighboring parts of the city.
-The Old Town is undoubtedly one of the best places to start your adventure during a few-hour layover in Riga.
+Unfortunately, you can’t explore the different areas of Riga with only six hours on your hands.
+You need to narrow down your interests and focus on one or two neighborhoods.
+The Old Town is undoubtedly one of the best places to start your adventures during the several-hour layover in Riga.

-As far as the commute goes, busses number 22 and 322 take you from the airport to the city center in about 30 minutes.
-You can pay for your ride directly to a bus driver or get your round-trip ticket at Visitor Center at the airport.
+As far as the commute goes, buses #22 and 322 take you from the airport to the city center in about 30 minutes.
+You can pay for your ride directly to a bus driver or get your round-trip ticket at a Visitor Center at the airport.
 The Old Town is a mostly pedestrian area with no public transportation.
 So, prepare to walk a lot.